The USS George Clymer (APA-27) was an Arthur Middleton-class attack transport. The main preoccupation of the vessel was the transport of troopship.

 Have You Been Exposed to Asbestos on the USS George Clymer (APA-27)?

-If you are suffering from an asbestos-related disease, we can help you improve your knowledge on the subject.
+If you are suffering from an asbestos-related cancerous disease, we can help you improve your knowledge on the subject and help you to file claims by connecting you with expert attorneys.
 If you would like, we can also put you in contact with your former shipmates.
 Call us at 760.621.6147 for more information.